 - Since 2014 under the Partnership Interoperability Initiative, Australia participates in the Interoperability Platform that brings Allies together with 24 partners that are active contributors to NATO’s operations.
-Australia is also one of six countries which have enhanced opportunities for dialogue and cooperation with the Allies (known as ‘Enhanced Opportunity Partners'1) in recognition of their particularly significant contributions to NATO operations and other Alliance objectives.
+Australia is also one of six countries which have enhanced opportunities for dialogue and cooperation with the Allies (known as ‘Enhanced Opportunities Partners’) in recognition of their particularly significant contributions to NATO operations and other Alliance objectives.

 - To deepen interoperability, Australia participates in committee work on issues such as logistics, information-sharing among operational partners, aviation, codification and armaments cooperation, where Australia works with NATO on capability development in the land, maritime and air domains.

 Support for NATO-led operations and missions

-- Over almost a decade, Australia was one of the largest non-NATO troop contributors to the International Security Assistance Force (ISAF) which completed its mission in 2014.
+- Over almost a decade, Australia was one of the largest non-NATO troop contributors to the International Security Assistance Force (ISAF), which completed its mission in 2014.
 As part of a Provincial Reconstruction Team in Uruzgan Province in southern Afghanistan, Australian personnel provided security and delivered reconstruction and community-based projects.
 Additionally, Australia’s Special Operations Task Group operated in direct support of ISAF elements in Uruzgan Province.
-Australia continues to support NATO’s follow-on Resolute Support Mission to train, advise and assist the Afghan security forces and institutions.
+From 2015 until spring 2021, Australia supported NATO’s follow-on Resolute Support Mission (RSM) to train, advise and assist the Afghan security forces and institutions.
 With RSM coming to an end, Australia has withdrawn its troops from the Mission.
-Australia is also a leading contributor to the Afghan National Army Trust Fund, having pledged USD 440 million to the fund since 2010.
+Australia is also a leading contributor to the Afghan National Army Trust Fund, having donated USD 680 million to the fund since 2010.

 - Australia and NATO also work together to strengthen maritime security.
 Australia is a potential operational partner for NATO’s Operation Sea Guardian.
-The Australian navy also cooperated with NATO to fight piracy off the coast of Somalia as part of the past operation Ocean Shield.
+In the past, the Australian navy also cooperated with NATO to fight piracy off the coast of Somalia as part of the past operation Ocean Shield.

-- In 2010, Australia contributed to a number of Trust Fund projects, including a NATO Trust Fund project designed to clear unexploded ordnance in Saloglu, Azerbaijan (2010) and the Ukraine Medical Rehabilitation Trust Fund.
+- Australia contributed to a number of Trust Fund projects, including a NATO Trust Fund project designed to clear unexploded ordnance in Saloglu, Azerbaijan (2010) and the Ukraine Medical Rehabilitation Trust Fund.